plivo/plivo-browser-sdk2-examples/README.md

   jwtToken.prototype.constructor = jwtToken;

   /*
-  Implement the abstarct method 'getAccessToken' Customers need to define their own logic to fetch accessToken They may like to have their own app server to generate accessTokens.
+  Implement the abstract method 'getAccessToken' Customers need to define their own logic to fetch accessToken They may like to have their own app server to generate accessTokens.
-  This method gets re-called (SDk takes care of it) just before the expiry of ongoing access token and fetches a new valid token
+  This method gets re-called (SDK takes care of it) just before the expiry of ongoing access token and fetches a new valid token
   */
   jwtToken.prototype.getAccessToken = async function() {
     //get JWT Token